Mama bear and her two cubs

 That’s another great polar bear season wrapped!
 Let’s highlight our favourite moments from the season and discuss what’s next for these beautiful creatures.

-Explore Our Previous Seasons
+Explore Previous Episodes

 Every fall, a new season of Tundra Connections broadcasts during the annual gathering of polar bears begins.
-Take a look back at our previous seasons and share countless moments of discovery with our team in Churchill, Manitoba.
+Take a look back at our previous episodes and share countless moments of discovery with our team in Churchill, Manitoba.